 So, what exactly is romantic about multichannel marketing?
 In the first century CE, Ovid wrote a series of poems called, “The Art of Love.”
 While some of them—specifically the ones where Ovid suggests you sprinkle leaves onto your potential beau so you may brush them off their lap at the racetrack—may not have a particular relation to marketing, Ovid does have a bit of sage wisdom to share.
 Namely, finding your paramour—or target audience—where they are.

 Once you know your target, Ovid advises us to find them where they are.
-This is the key proposition of 360° marketing.
-He proposes you search for them while you’re out walking and while you’re at the races or the theater until you find the right ear.
-In our case, it’s more likely that you’ll find her on Twitter or Facebook, but the argument remains the same: to pass the time at the consumer’s whim, all the while telling a compelling story about your brand and product.
+No matter the brand, this is the key proposition of 360° marketing.
+He proposes you search for them while you’re out walking or while you’re the theater until you find the right ear.
+In our case, it’s more likely that you’ll find ear on Twitter or Facebook.
+The argument remains the same: to pass the time at the consumer’s whim, all the while telling a compelling story about your brand and product.

-This endeavor, of course, is burdened by the sheer onslaught of things we interact with every day, whether it be mindlessly scrolling through Instagram, the billboard you stare at every day during rush hour, or pinning seven different lunch box ideas you’ll probably never use on Pinterest.
+This endeavor, of course, is burdened by the sheer onslaught of things we interact with every day.
+Our focus is drawn in all directions, whether it be mindlessly scrolling through Instagram, the billboard you stare at every day during rush hour, or pinning seven different lunch box ideas you’ll probably never use on Pinterest.
 (We’re obviously not speaking from experience.)
 Per eMarketer, the average U.S. adult spends more than 6.5 hours a day just with digital media.
 In total, we spend approximately 12 hours and 9 minutes a day just consuming content.

 That is a fair amount of content to sift through, and contrary to popular belief, our attention spans aren’t shortening; we’re just becoming more selective.
-According to Nielsen, many of us navigate this “Paradox of Choice,” (simply put, being paralyzed by the sheer amount of available content) by sticking to what we know—making it harder for us to consume new content.
+This is the “Paradox of Choice” – simply put, being paralyzed by the sheer amount of available content.
+According to Nielsen, many of us navigate the Paradox of Choice, by sticking to what we know—making it harder for us to consume new content.

 “Content discovery…is crucial to consumers in an era when they’re inundated with ads and content,” said Peter Katsingris, senior vice president of audience insights at Nielsen, in their 2019 Total Audience Report for 2019’s Q1.
 “Conversely, these same consumers are connecting to this fragmented content at unparalleled rates—well over 11 hours each day across screens and devices,” he said.